thanh-cao/ms1-backe-construction/README.md

 A large amount of testing was done to ensure functionalities of the website.
 * Navigation bar: all the links direct to its respective sections; indicators and scroll spy work as it should; navigation bar collapses at breakpoint and hamburger menu works properly.
 * Contact form: form cannot be submit without filling out the required fields; validation for email field; after all inputs are filled and valid, a success message appears at submission.
+* Carousel: left and right arrows are clickable and images to slided back and forth as intended.
 * Responsive website: thorough reviewing the website on different devices using DevTool's to make everything works as it should be, also with landscape orientation on mobile.

 ### Known Bugs